iamsahebgiri/iamsahebgiri/_posts/run-cpp-on-web-emscripten.md

 ## Verify installation

-The above steps takes about 500MB of data, once you are ready now it’s better to verify the installation steps.
+The above steps take about 500MB of data, once you are ready now it’s better to verify the installation steps.
 To verify

 ```bash
 # Verifying C compiler